chrisemunt/mg-dbx/README.md

        <query>.reset({sql: <sql_statement>[, type: <sql_engine>], callback(<error>, <result>));

+## <a name="Binary"></a> Working with binary data

+In **mg-dbx** the default character encoding scheme is UTF-8.
+When transmitting binary data between the database and Node.js there are two options.

+* Switch to using the 8-bit ASCII character set.
+* Receive the incoming data into Node.js Buffers.

+On the input (to the database) side all **mg-dbx** function arguments can be presented as Node.js Buffers and **mg-dbx** will automatically detect that an argument is a Buffer and process it accordingly.

+On the output side the following functions can be used to return the output as a Node.js Buffer.

+* dbx::function\_bx
+* dbx::classmethod\_bx

+* mglobal::get\_bx

+* mclass::classmethod\_bx
+* mclass::method\_bx
+* mclass::getproperty\_bx

+These functions work the same way as their non '_bx' suffixed counterparts.
+The only difference is that they will return data as a Node.js Buffer as opposed to a type of String.

+The following two examples illustrate the two schemes for receiving binary data from the database.

+Example 1: Receive binary data from a DB function as a Node.js 8-bit character stream

+       <db>.charset('ascii');
+       var stream_str8 = <db>.function(<function>, <parameters>);
+       <db>.charset('utf-8'); // reset character encoding

+Example 2: Receive binary data from a DB function as a Node.js Buffer

+       var stream_buffer = <db>.function_bx(<function>, <parameters>);

 ## <a name="Threads"></a> Using Node.js/V8 worker threads

 **mg-dbx** functionality can now be used with Node.js/V8 worker threads.
 This enhancement is available with Node.js v12 (and later).

+* Note: be sure to include the property **multithreaded: true** in the **open** method when opening database  connections to be used in multi-threaded applications.

 Use the following constructs for instantiating **mg-dbx** objects in multi-threaded applications: